Our Story

 In 2019, five Atlantic Canadian publishers, Nimbus Publishing (Fiduciary Lead, NS), Bouton d’or Acadie (NB), Goose Lane Editions (NB), Breakwater Books (NL), and Acorn Press (PEI), partnered to seek funding for a digital innovation strategy that would engage local youth with local books.

-Through the hard work of its founders and the support of the Canada Council for the Arts, Digitally Lit: Atlantic Canadian Youth Read broke ground as the region’s first by-youth-for-youth digital literacy initiative—and it’s been empowering a dynamic group of youth to creatively engage their peers with local books ever since!
+Through hard work and the support of the Canada Council for the Arts, Digitally Lit: Atlantic Canadian Youth Read broke ground as the region’s first by-youth-for-youth digital literacy initiative—and it’s been empowering a dynamic group of youth to creatively engage their peers with local books ever since!

 Drawing on the principles of Critical Pedagogy of Place, Digitally Lit has carved out safe spaces for young people to challenge the narratives being presented to them in books and classrooms.
 Over the years, focus groups, surveys and discussions with youth participants revealed that although the youth were enjoying the local books they were reading, they wished to see more diversity in the stories being told and who is telling them.